 Change management has had an impact on me

 Although my passion for change management did not begin until I began studying the theory and models of change management in graduate school, I look back on my life and realize that I have experienced varying degrees of it in my professional and personal lives.
 As I reflect on various events in my own life, change management has indeed had an impact on me.
-It touches all of us in some way.
+Managing change touches all of us in some way.

 My Professional Life

 My entire professional life has been spent in an industry which is very static and slow-moving.
 It can sometimes be marked by legacy business processes and systems.
-Because validity and accuracy are so critical to the end-user, implementing any change can be very difficult.
+Because validity and accuracy are so critical to the end user, implementing any change can be very difficult.
 Change sometimes may not happen quickly enough to keep pace with the market.
 No matter how minor the change, the industry is extremely risk-averse.
 In addition, some organizations have employees with a great deal of longevity.
 Their current employer is the sole one of their adult working lives.

 Throughout my career, I have frequently heard clichés which for me is like someone running their fingernails down a whiteboard.
 That is, “We do it this way because it has always been done this way.”
-Or, “If it’s not broke, don’t fix it.”
+Or, “If it’s not broken, don’t fix it.”
 At various stages of my career, I have constantly challenged and will continue to challenge that premise.
 As to me, it is nothing but fear of the unknown and change.
 If people just do some brainstorming and proper planning, change can happen and will be for the better.
 But everyone has to serve as a change agent, be an active participant, and be willing to accept any adverse consequences.
 I have called and will continue to call taking risks as simply the price of doing business in any industry.

 Personal and Family Life

 Even as a child, change management touched my life in many respects.
 One way was academically as I excelled through each grade level.
 Constantly learning new things and being challenged by new or more complex subject matter.
 Also, during my childhood, the loss of my grandparents was a huge change to the family dynamic.
-On both my father and mother’s sides of the family, my grandparents served as the nucleus.
+On both my father’s and mother’s sides of the family, my grandparents served as the nucleus.
 They were the central gathering place for my immediate family, my aunts, uncles and cousins.
 Looking back, it amazes me how much their loss changed the family dynamic.

 College was a significant change to manage since I had to learn how to balance my time.
 This was because of the variety and pace of my class schedule as well as the significantly larger workload.
 In addition, I had to balance my studies with social events and extracurricular activities.
 I also had new tasks which I had to be responsible for since I lived away from home.

 The sudden loss of my father in my early twenties was one of the most significant and impactful changes in my life.
-As I had to adjust to his passing and cope emotionally, I also had to be there in support of my immediate members in one of the most difficult time of our lives.
+As I had to adjust to his passing and cope emotionally, I also had to be there in support of my immediate members in one of the most difficult times of our lives.

 As an avid reader, I continue to be in awe at how much every book I read changes and shapes me intellectually.
 With each book, I learn more in general and about myself, as well as fueling my passion for lifelong learning.